Saturday, May 10, 2014

 How It Works

-Organizers of these events usually require advance registration with the participants limited to a specific number of people.
-Small events have twenty to thirty participants while others are very large such as one in New Jersey with three hundred and fifty participants.
+Organizers of these events usually require advance registration with the total number of participants limited to a specific number.
+Small events have twenty to thirty participants while others are very large such as the recent one in New Jersey with three hundred and fifty participants.
 Needless to say, there is usually a registration fee which covers the cost of putting on the event and a profit for the organizers.

 Each participant is assigned an identification of some sort, usually a number.
 They are not allowed to exchange personal information such as names, phone numbers, email addresses, etc., during the dating process of the event.

-At the end of the event, the participants each submit a list to the organizers showing which of their dates they are interested in seeing again.
-The organizers then compare all the lists and when a match occurs, they forward the personal information to each of them and they are on their own at that point.
+At the end of the event, each of the participants submit a list to the organizers showing which of their dates they are interested in seeing again.
+The organizers then compare all the lists and when a match occurs, they forward the personal information to that specific man and woman and they are on their own at that point.

 Events can have a theme or specific requirements of the participants.
 Older men and younger women or older women and younger men with age ranges pre-determined.
 Gays.
 Lesbians.
 Ethnic groups.
 Religious affiliation.
-Maybe groups that share an interest in a certain hobby.
+Maybe groups that share an interest in a certain hobby such as SCUBA diving.

-Proponents of speed dating claim it's time efficient and the structure of the event eliminates the need of trying to figure out how to introduce yourself or create a situation where you can start a conversation with someone you don't know.
-Participants can come alone without feeling awkward or out of place.
+Proponents of speed dating claim it's time efficient and the structure of the event eliminates the need of trying to figure out how to introduce yourself or needing to create a situation where you can start a conversation with someone.
+The circumstances allow participants to come alone without feeling awkward or out of place.

-A 2005 study at the University of Pennsylvania found that most people made their decision to accept or reject within the first three seconds of meeting and issues such as religion, previous marriages, and smoking habits weren't as important as expected.
+A 2005 study at the University of Pennsylvania found that most people make their decision to accept or reject a potential partner within the first three seconds of meeting and issues such as religion, previous marriages, and smoking habits weren't as important as expected.

 A 2006 study in Edinburgh, Scotland, found that conversation about travel resulted in more matches than conversation about films.